spazznolo/spazznolo.github.io/_posts/2023-05-24-goalie-performance-3.md

     - 90% of goalies played twelve seasons or less.
 </p>
 <p>
 It is difficult to understands a goalie's path by looking at their save percentage or shots faced in isolation.
-What's nice about the empirical Bayesian method introduced in the previous posts - it considers these measures at the same time.
+What's nice about the empirical Bayesian method introduced in the previous posts is that it considers these measures at the same time.
 Moreover, we can repeatedly re-evaluate a goalie's pAdjSV% after each shot they face.
 We can then plot this posterior over each shot of a goalie's career to get a sense of their path.
 In order to extract more insight from this, let's section goalies by their career shots faced, like this:
 </p>
 <p>
 Goalies facing: